walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 * Which of those can be measured by the computer?
 * What kinds of example data do I need for this problem?
 What kinds so already have in my possession?

 Going through these questions can be difficult at first, but, with practice, you will yourself able to separate feasible digital humanities questions from those that are impossible to answer.
 You will start to gain a sense of what could be measured and analyzed as well as whether or not you might want to do so at all.
+You will also start to get a sense of what kind of projects are worth pursuing as well as interesting.

 Now, let's practice on a supervised approach to a common problem in text analysis: authorship attribution.
-Sometimes texts come down to us with no authors at all attributed to them.
-You could approach this in a variety of unsupervised ways, graphing the similarity or difference of particular authors based on a number of algorithms.
+Sometimes texts come down to us with no authors at all attributed to them, and we might want to know who wrote them.
+You could approach this problem in a variety of unsupervised ways, graphing the similarity or difference of particular authors based on a number of algorithms.
 But if you have a pretty good guess as to whom the author of a particular text might be, you can take a supervised approach to the problem.
 At other times, a single text might be written under a pseudonym, but you might have a good guess as to whom might be the author.
 To step through our same list of steps:

 * What is my research question?